stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 statefulset-volume-snapshot-1563181264   statefulset-volume-snapshot   Succeeded    57s
 ```

 We can see above that the backup session has succeeded.
-Now, we will verify that the VolumeSnapshot has been created and the snapshot has been stored in the respective backend.
+Now, we are going to verify that the VolumeSnapshot has been created and the snapshot has been stored in the respective backend.

 **Verify Volume Snapshotting and Backup :**